James Johnston Mason Brown: Post-war career

 When the war ended in 1945, Mason Brown returned to the RHSC in Edinburgh where, after Ian Aird had moved to the Chair of Surgery at the Postgraduate Medical School in London and Miss Herzfeld had retired, he became surgeon-In-chief.
 He was also paediatric surgeon to the Western General Hospital and the Simpson Memorial Maternity Pavilion.

 He was well suited for this post as he had a natural rapport with children.
 His operative expertise covered the entire field of surgical paediatrics but his special interest was neonatal surgery.

 Mason Brown was regarded as an excellent clinical teacher and lecturer.
 He earned a reputation for the precision and clarity of his writing and he made many contributions to paediatric surgical literature.

 His greatest educational achievement was the publication, in 1962, of The Surgery of Childhood, of which he was editor in chief.
 In this capacity he led a team of 27 distinguished authors in the production of what was the first major British textbook of paediatric surgery since the publication 18 years earlier of Sir John Fraser's single-handed magnum opus bearing the same title.

 In 1948, together with Matthew White, a Glasgow paediatric surgeon, Mason Brown founded the Scottish Surgical Paediatric Society and in 1953 he was one of those responsible for the foundation of the British Association of Paediatric Surgeons (BAPS).
 At the first meeting he was made a member of the founding executive together with Denis Browne (the first president), David Waterston, Peter Paul Rickham, and Harold Nixon.

-In 1951 he was elected a member of the Harveian Society of Edinburgh and in 1959 was elected a member of the Aesculapian Club.
-He was chosen as the first "James IV surgical traveller" by the James IV Association of Surgeons in 1961 and in this capacity toured surgical centres in North America.

 Mason Brown was appointed Secretary and Treasurer of the RCSEd in 1949 and continued as Secretary until 1962, which gave him an in-depth knowledge of the College's history and laws and administrative procedures.
 He was elected President in 1962, the first specialist paediatric surgeon to hold this office.
 Soon after becoming President of the RCSEd he was elected President of BAPS.